Vegan Irish Stout Brown Bread ~

 Instructions

-- Into a glass measuring cup, add unsweetened almond milk and lemon juice.
+- In a measuring cup, whisk together the milk and lemon juice.
 Set aside.
 The milk will thicken and curdle slightly as it stands; this is normal.

-- Into a medium-size mixing bowl, add whole wheat flour, rolled oats, dark brown sugar, baking soda, baking powder, and sea salt.
-Stir to combine the dry ingredients.
+- In a medium mixing bowl, combine the dry ingredients – whole wheat flour, rolled oats, dark brown sugar, baking soda, baking powder, and salt.

-- Into a large mixing bowl, add almond milk/lemon juice mixture, melted butter, vanilla bean paste, and Irish stout beer.
-Stir gently to combine.
+- In a large mixing bowl, gently stir together the milk/lemon juice mixture, melted butter, vanilla extract, and Irish stout beer.

-- In the large mixing bowl, stir the dry ingredients into the wet ingredients until fully incorporated.
-The batter will be thin.
+- In the large mixing bowl, add the dry ingredients to the wet ingredients.
+Stir until fully incorporated; the bread batter will be thin, like cake batter.
+Pour batter into the prepared loaf pan.

-- Leaving the bread in the oven, turn off the heat completely and open the oven door.
-Allow the bread to cool in the oven for 30 minutes.
+- When the second 35-minute round of baking is done, leave the bread in the oven, turn off the heat, and open the oven door.
+Let the bread to cool down slowly in the oven for 30 minutes.

-- Remove bread from the oven then turn out onto a wire rack.
+- Remove bread from the oven, then carefully turn it out onto a wire rack.
+Serve warm or at room temperature.

 Niamh Booth